drmikehenry/install-linux/install-linux.md

         dns-search drmikehenry.com
         dns-nameservers 192.168.254.250

-- (desktop) (mobile) Configure wired and wireless settings via NetworkManager.
+- DESKTOP MOBILE: Configure wired and wireless settings via NetworkManager.

-- (mobile) Setup wired Ethernet for "hotplug" to avoid delay at boot:
+- MOBILE: Setup wired Ethernet for "hotplug" to avoid delay at boot:

   - Still a problem in Ubuntu 18.04.
   - Seems like preventing the wait is the right idea.